Sage partners with Zapier to elevate the work of SMBs with the power of automation

-TORONTO, Nov.
-09, 2021 (GLOBE NEWSWIRE) -- Sage (FTSE: SGE) the market leader in cloud business management solutions, today announces the availability of Zapier, the workflow automation platform for business, on the Sage Marketplace in Canada, US, UK and Ireland.
+ATLANTA, Nov.
+09, 2021 (GLOBE NEWSWIRE) -- Sage, the market leader for cloud business management solutions, today announces the availability of Zapier, the workflow automation platform for business, on the Sage Marketplace in the U.K., Ireland, U.S. and Canada.
 This partnership enables small businesses and accountants across all four countries to elevate their work and automate workflows by seamlessly connecting Sage Accounting with 4,000 apps.

 Sage’s partnership with Zapier will support small businesses and accountants to spend less time on admin and more time driving value for their customers.
 Therefore, freeing up time to focus efforts on scaling their business without the need for additional headcount.